 |L||60 J||2||-20 °C|

 S235JR and S235L2 act differently when facing blows.
 J indicates that it can take a hit with a maximum energy of 27 Joules, K 40 Joules and L 60 Joules.
-R means that the minimum temperature for that capacity is at room temperature (20°C), 0 means 0°C and 2 means -20°C. Therefore, S235JR can only take a blow of 27 Joules at room temperature, while S235L2 can take 60 Joules at -20°C. It is all well illustrated in this video about the Charpy impact test.
+R means that the minimum temperature for that capacity is at room temperature (20°C), 0 means 0°C and 2 means -20°C. Therefore, S235JR can only take a blow of 27 Joules at room temperature, while S235L2 can take 60 Joules at -20°C. It is all well illustrated in the video below about the Charpy impact test.

 When you encounter a steel with a name like S235J0+N, you now it is normalized.
 Normalizing is a heat treatment method used on steel to refine its crystal structure and provide a more uniform grain size distribution.
 It eliminates internal stresses and strains.
 This, in turn, improves the steel’s machinability, toughness and ductility without compromising hardness and strength.